 MAEC established the Center for Education Equity (CEE) to address problems in public schools caused by segregation and inequities.
-As the Region I equity assistance center, CEE works to improve and sustain the systemic capacity of public education to increase outcomes for students regardless of race, gender, religion, and national origin.
-CEE is funded by the US Department of Education under Title IV of the Civil Rights Act of 1964.
-Find out more about Who We Are and What We Do.
+As the Region I equity assistance center, CEE worked to improve and sustain the systemic capacity of public education to increase outcomes for students regardless of race, gender, religion, and national origin.
+CEE was funded by the US Department of Education under Title IV of the Civil Rights Act of 1964.
+As of February 13, 2025 the U.S. Department of Education terminated the grants that fund Equity Assistance Centers (EACs).
+See our press release here.

 Exploring Equity Issues